Database Queries

 databaseVersion.getQueryRunner().listQuery(preparedListQuery).withoutParameters().run();

-that you can use to manipulate every record.
+The list query returns an ICursor that can be used to manipulate every record.

-For example, we can retrieve the sum of "value" by date:
+For example, the following retrieves the sum of "value" by date:

 public Map<Object, Double> getValueByDates() {